toolness/simple-live-screen-casting/README.md

 * Making it possible to only stream a certain part of the user's screen.
 * Annotating the picture/video stream with other metadata, such as keys pressed, position of the mouse cursor, etc. This could allow the client-side to display this metadata however the viewer wants, rather than hard-coding it into the movie itself as [ScreenFlow] and other apps do.
 * Allowing viewers to annotate the movie live, pointing at parts of the picture and asking questions or making comments about them.
+* Porting the app to other platforms like Windows and Linux.

 # TODOs

 * Refactor concurrency model to use operation queues (`NSOperationQueue`, `NSOperation`, etc); see Apple's [Concurrency Programming Guide] for more on this.
+* The generated Ogg stream looks fine on Firefox 3.6 and 4 betas, but it appears to be garbled or truncated on Google Chrome.
+Fix this.
 * Rebuild `libogg` and `libtheora` to be 64-bit on OS X instead of 32-bit.
 Right now they're 32-bit because they were taken from the Mozilla Labs [Rainbow] project, which uses 32-bit libraries because `libvidcap` only works on 32-bit architectures.
 * Add controls to allow user to specify options at run-time that are currently hard-coded at build time.
 For instance, the URL of the server to connect to, the movie's bitrate, etc.
 * Figure out how efficiently the video content is being streamed from the broadcaster to the server, and potentially improve it.
 Right now we're creating separate `NSURLConnection` objects for every page of the Ogg stream, which I did solely for the sake of expediency (I just wanted to get the full solution working end-to-end, even if it was slow).
 I'm not sure if separate `NSURLConnection` objects actually pool connections and use HTTP keep-alive; if they don't, then this mechanism is probably pathetically inefficient.